The Four-Sided Symmetrical Jain Temples of Karkala, the famed Jain heritage centre in Udupi district, Karnataka

 Brief History of Karkala

 Known as Pandya Nagari in the ancient times, later known as Karikallu (Black stone), Karkala appears to have been under the Alupas, the feudatories of the Kadambas in 6th century CE.
-The Kalasa-Karkala kingdom was established by the Bhairarasa Odeyas spanning from 13th to 16th century CE.[1]
-Karkala gained political and cultural importance during this time.Our Trip to Karkala

-Taking a ride from Udupi, with lush green surroundings along the road, we reached Karkala.
-Away from the hustle bustle of the big cities, a drive through the greenery is always refreshing.Aane kere Basadi - the Lake Temple of Karkala
+Away from the hustle bustle of the big cities, a drive through the greenery is always refreshing.

-The first place we saw was a Digambar Jain Basadi, situated in the Aane kere lake of Karkala, visible passing by the main road through the Karkala town.Aane kere in Kannada means elephant lake (aane=elephant, kere=a small lake in Kannada)(Also spelt as ane kere).
+Aane kere in Kannada means elephant lake (aane=elephant, kere=a small lake in Kannada)(Also spelt as ane kere).
 This historic lake and the basadi situated in the midst was built by King Pandya VI and said to have supported Karkala with drinking water for centuries.
-As the kings elephants used to bath here, it got its name as Aane kere.
-Now, the water is covered completely by some kind of water plants or weeds over the lake, spoiling the look.

 Also, this lake was reportedly larger, and is shrinking due to apathy and neglect [2]

-Kere Basadi is located in the middle of Anekere lake with the 1st Jain Tirthankar Lord Adinath as the main diety.
+Kere Basadi is located in the middle of Anekere lake with the 1st Jain Tirthankar Shri Adinath as the main diety.
 It is also a Chaturmukha Basadi, i.e., it has idols and doors on all the four sides.

 Anekere features various birds [3], and you may love it if you are into bird watching and photographing birds.
 We saw a flock of birds over the lake during our visit.
 Alas, we aren't such experts in birds to tell you more about them ourselves!

-Ramasamudra lake is another lake in Karkala, said to be built by Veera Bhairava in the memory of his dead son Ramanatha.We had to skip it due to shortage of time, but we visited there during our next trip to Karkala.
+Ramasamudra lake is another lake in Karkala, said to be built by Veera Bhairava in the memory of his dead son Ramanatha.
+(We cover it in the next post in our Karkala series).

-Chaturmukha Basadi of Karkala
+The Chaturmukha Basadi of Karkala

 The most prominent and architecturally significant Jain temple or basadi of Karkala is the Tribhuvana Tilaka Jina Chaityalaya or Ratnatraya dhama (according to inscriptions), which is polularly known as the “Chaturmukha Basadi”, which means a basadi, or temple with four faces.
-When someone refers to Chaturmukha Basadi of Karkala, this is it.Tribhuvana Tilaka Jina Chaityalaya or Ratnatraya dhama, well known as the “Chaturmukha Basadi” of Karkala.
-The Bahubali Gommateshwara monolith is seen at a distance on a hill, to the right, in the background

-The Chaturmukha basadi , completely made of carved granite rocks stands on top of a rocky hillock.
+The Chaturmukha basadi of Karkala, completely made of carved granite rocks and wooden doors, stands majestically on top of a rocky hillock.
 It was built around 1586 CE by Bhairavendra II, the ruler of Kalasa-Karkala.
-The roof is flat.
-It is surrounded by a high raised and narrow corridor or a plinth with pillars outside from the ground level supporting the roof and shades, like a colonnade surrounding the temple.

 The portico, or the extended area of the plinth at the four entrances and steps, have slanted stone shades and roof which are supported by more pillars.
-Similar slanted stone shades are typically seen in most of the Jain temples, and also some of the old Hindu temples of the Coastal Karnataka region.
+Similar slanted stone shades are typically seen in most of the Jain temples, and also some of the old Hindu temples of the Karavali or Coastal Karnataka region.

 For other examples of these slanted stone shades, see Thousand Pillared Jain Temple of Moodabidri and Chaulikeri Ganapathi Temple of Barkur.

-Each pillar of the outer colonnade is monolithic, that is, carved out of a single stone.
-These pillars are about 18 feet in height and have simple styled carvings which are commonly found in many temples.
-The pillars that stand on the raised platform or the plinth, in the portico before all the four entrances are carved beautifully with the bas-relief images of Jain and Hindu deities.
+The pillars that stand on the raised platform or the jagati, and in the portico before all the four entrances, are carved beautifully with the bas-relief images of Jain and Hindu deities.
 The walls, doorways also have bas-relief carvings.
-Even though not as ornate as other temple architectures like the Hoysala or Vijayanagara styles, the Chaturmukha basadi is a spectacular architecture completely made out of stone.
+Even though not as ornate as other temple architectures like the Hoysala or Vijayanagara styles, the Chaturmukha basadi is still a spectacular architecture completely made out of stone.

-Usually the Hindu and Jain temples have a main entrance, facing the main sanctum housing the main deity, with the main deity facing the direction of the main entrance.
-There may be other side entrances or exits also.
-In almost all Hindu temples, the idol of the deity will be placed in the west end; facing east, the direction of the rising sun, with the main entrance given at the east side.
-Most of the Jain temples of the region follow this, with the exception that the main entrance may not always be towards east, and the main deity may not always be placed at the western side of the sanctum, facing towards east.
+Usually the Hindu and Jain temples have a main entrance, facing the main sanctum housing the main deity, with the main deity facing the direction of the main entrance, while there may be other side entrances or exits also.
+In most of the Hindu temples, the idol of the deity will be placed in the west end; facing east, the direction of the rising sun, with the main entrance given at the east side.

 Inside the main sanctum, there are life-size idols of the Tirthankaras which are carved out of black stone facing all the four doors in four directions.
 Through the southern door, you can see the Gomatagiri, the hill on which the monolithic Gomateshwara statue is established.

 This four faced “chaturmukha” style can be seen in other Jain temples in Karnataka, such as the Ane kere Basadi in Karkala town itself - mentioned above, the Kere basadi Lake Temple at Varanga, and the Chaturmukha basadi at Gerusoppa.
-There may be more that we don’t know of yet.
+And there may be more that we don’t know of yet.

-The largest one is at Shravanabelagola.
+The largest Gommateshwara monolith is at Shravanabelagola.
 Others are at Dharmasthala, Venur, and Gommatagiri (near Mysore).
 At the time of our visit, the statue was surrounded by temporary structure for the Mahamastakabhisheka, which took place towards the end of January this year.
 This ceremony is held every twelve years, where the statue is bathed and anointed with milk, water, saffron, etc.

-The Bahubali monolith of Karkala, situated on a rocky hill, was erected by king Virapandya of Kalasa-Karkala kingdom in 1432 CE.
+The great Bahubali monolith of Karkala, situated on a rocky hill, was erected by king Virapandya of Kalasa-Karkala kingdom in 1432 CE.

 Karkala is a culturally rich place with several historically significant monuments, and a serene environment.
 It has all the potential to be a popular tourist destination.

 That’s not all folks!
 From here, we went searching for other significant basadis in Karkala.
-We will return with the rest of our trip in our next posts:
+We will return with the rest of our trip in our next posts »

-» Bahubali Gomateshwara monolith of Karkala
+Continued in:- Bahubali Gomateshwara monolith of Karkala

-» The great Manastambha and other temples of Karkala, and Ramasamudra Lake
+- The great Manastambha and other temples of Karkala, and Ramasamudra Lake

-Other attractions in Karkala
+Other places in Karkala

 - The Neminatha Temple, Great Manasthambha, Ananthapadmanabha temple, Ramasamudra Lake and other places in Karkala